How to Quantify Financial Value in Business Cases: A Step-by-Step Guide

 Project benefits can be classified into several categories.

-Most organizations readily accept positive financial outcomes as business benefits.
-These are easy to measure in cost and productivity savings, revenue growth, cash flow, or profits.
+Most organisations readily accept positive financial outcomes as business benefits.
+These are often easier to measure through cost and productivity savings, revenue growth, cash flow, or profit.
 Moreover, the financial benefits are traceable to a line item/s in the financial statements (P&L, Cash Flow, Balance Sheet).

 New disruptive societal trends, such as climate change, energy transition and social inequality, impact companies in virtually every industry and sector.
 At the same time, companies are increasingly evaluated on their sustainability performance.
 In these types of business cases, the project benefits are strategic, societal impact or other.
-Although these non-financial benefits may be immediately apparent, there may be some uncertainty about measuring or valuing and taking time to quantify.
+Although these non-financial benefits may be immediately apparent, there may be uncertainty about how to measure, value, and quantify them over time.

 It is essential to understand and differentiate between different types of benefits.
 Here is an example of financial, strategic, social impact and other benefits.